-The William & Mary Board of Visitors today unanimously elected alumnus Todd A. Stottlemyer ’85 as William & Mary’s next rector.
+The William & Mary Board of Visitors today re-elected alumnus Todd A. Stottlemyer ’85 as William & Mary’s rector.

-The rector serves as chair of the William & Mary Board of Visitors.
-Stottlemyer will officially take the new position on July 1, 2013.
+The rector serves as chair of the Board of Visitors.
+Stottlemyer will officially begin the new term on July 1, 2015.

 Stottlemyer graduated Phi Beta Kappa with a bachelor’s degree in government.
 After receiving his law degree from Georgetown University in 1991, Stottlemyer went on to a successful career in the technology sector.

-Stottlemyer, who was an offensive lineman on the Tribe football team, has remained connected to his alma mater and has experience in higher education leadership across the Commonwealth.
+Stottlemyer has remained connected to his alma mater and has experience in higher education leadership across the Commonwealth.
 He has returned to William & Mary several times to give guest lectures on entrepreneurship.
-Stottlemyer currently serves on the Board of Advisors for William & Mary’s Thomas Jefferson Program in Public Policy and the Athletic Educational Foundation, and is a former member of the William & Mary Washington Council and the Foundation Board.
+Stottlemyer previously served on the Board of Advisors for W&M’s Thomas Jefferson Program in Public Policy and the Athletic Educational Foundation, and is a former member of the William & Mary Washington Council and the Foundation Board.

 Among his accomplishments since being appointed to the Board in 2011, Stottlemyer has led efforts for William & Mary to build a sustainable financial foundation.
 First as chair of the Board’s finance committee and later as rector, led development and implementation of the William & Mary Promise.
 The new operating model was adopted by the Board in April 2013.